realmagicgreen/magicgreenastro/src/content/posts/rethink-plastic.md

 ---
 title: Rethink Plastic
-subtitle: "A movement to raise awareness of plastic pollution and the existing solutions.
-Movies, education, and government pressure."
+subtitle: 'A movement to raise awareness of plastic pollution and the existing solutions.
+Movies, education, and government pressure.'
-description: "A Plastic Ocean’s message raises the awareness of plastic pollution and the existing solutions.
-It is creating policy and social change around the world."
+description: 'A Plastic Ocean’s message raises the awareness of plastic pollution and the existing solutions.
+It is creating policy and social change around the world.'
 category: techniques
 pubDate: 2018-07-19
 publish: true